-If you can’t do this for 30 days or immediately reject the idea as stupid, that’s an even bigger sign you should try.
+If you think you can’t do this for 30 days or if you immediately reject the idea as stupid, that’s an even bigger sign you should try it.

 Think about it: If you’re not addicted, what’s there to lose besides 30 days of doing something you don’t need anyway?

 On the other hand, what’s there to gain?

 • A memorable, interesting experience to remember or to talk about.

 … and the approval of me and all the others you share your 30 day challenge with.
 Unless you picked the last one on the list of course.
 In that case, you’re on your own 😉